FAQs

 Frequently Asked Questions

 The Sarco is not and never will be for sale.
-The plans will be published in The Peaceful Pill eHandbook.
+The plans will be published open source or in The Peaceful Pill eHandbook.
+The final decision has not yet been made.

 In the early stages of development it was thought that Sarco could double as one's coffin.
 If the Sarco is printed from suitable biodegradable materials, this is still true.
 But the high printing cost of Sarco intimates that it may be better to have a Sarco that can be used multiple times over.
 Better and cheaper for the user.
 More friendly to the planet.

-The Sarco can only be operated (turned on) by the person who is actually inside the capsule.
+The Sarco can only be operated (the button pushed) by the person who is actually inside the capsule.
 There is no door lock.
-You can change your mind at any time.
+The user can use the red lever to open the capsule door at any time.

 A Sarco will never lend itself to rash, impulsive action (irrational suicide).
-It takes around one month (using multiple 3D printers) to print a Sarco and costs a lot of money.
+It takes at least one month (using multiple 3D printers 24/7) to print a Sarco.
+A further month must then be allowed for assembly.
+Testing should never be undertaken in less than at least a six week period.
 Tragically, people who are desperate to die will always find an easier, faster way (eg. guns, rope, jumping in front of a fast train, jumping off a tall building).

 No, Sarco is a real thing.
 VR software was used at the Amsterdam Funeral Fair in April 2018 to give visitors a sense of what it would feel like to be inside the Sarco capsule.

-Sarco will be used first in a country like Switzerland because of the way the Swiss Criminal Code is written.
-In Switzerland, it is not a crime to help someone to die (assisted suicide) as long as your motives are altruistic.
+Sarco was used in Switzerland because of the way the Swiss Criminal Code is written.
+Extensive legal advice was taken to ensure its use would be legal.
+In Switzerland, it is not a crime to help someone to die (assisted suicide) as long as your motives are altruistic in motive.
+The Sarco is intended to provide the user with a different means of a peaceful, dignified death.
 Other conditions that have to be met are that the person must do the action themselves (press the button) and they must be of sound mind.
-This means Exit can provide a person with a Sarco and they are not breaking Swiss criminal law.
-Any person who uses Sarco in Switzerland will have had their mental capacity assessed by a medical professional.
-Sarco can only be activated by the person who is within the capsule.
+Any person who uses Sarco in Switzerland will have had their mental capacity assessed by a registered and expert psychiatrist.

 Yes a person with depression could use the Sarco, as long as they have been assessed by a medical professional as having mental capacity to understand the consequences of their actions.